 Click the Apply button …

-All selected plugins will be deactivated …
+Your selected plugins will be deactivated …

-To delete all or some of the inactive plugins, go to the “Plugins” page and click on the Inactive link in the Plugins menu …
+To delete all or some of the inactive plugins on your site, go to the “Plugins” screen and click on the Inactive link on the main menu …

-Once you have ticked all the checkboxes next to the plugins that you want to delete, choose Delete from the Bulk Actions dropdown menu …
+Once you have ticked all the check boxes next to the plugins that you want to delete, choose Delete from the Bulk Actions dropdown menu …

 Click the Apply button …

-Management Tools For WordPress Plugins
+WordPress Management Tools For WordPress Plugins

 Health Check & troubleshooting